“…that no one should be shaken by these afflictions; for you yourselves know that we are appointed to this“

 The word “for” establishes the reason why duress should not shake the faith of believers: this is in God’s divine design for them.

 you yourselves know

-The Thessalonians knew they would face tribulation because Paul told them when he was in Thessalonica that they would face it (3:4).
+The Thessalonians knew they would face tribulation because Paul told them that they would face it when he was in Thessalonica (3:4).
 Paul leveled with them that they would meet such things if they became Christians.
-He never misrepresented the difficulty in becoming a Christian.
+He never misrepresented the difficulty of becoming a Christian.
 He never painted a rosy picture of a bed of ease.
 The Christian life demands confrontation.
 True Christianity is not convenient.
 The brand of Christianity in the first century cost something.

 that we are appointed to this

 We can translate the word “appointed” by the word “ordained.”
 God ordains us to affliction.
 When people become Christians, they receive a new kind of trouble.
 Affliction is God’s appointment for us.
 God places affliction strategically in our lives for our personal growth.
 This is God’s destiny for us that comes by His divine design.

 Affliction is God’s appointment for us.
 Trial is no accident.
 We can clearly see the folly of trying to evade persecutions.
 This was the appointed path of the Thessalonians.
 The word “appointed” here does not refer to past eternity but to present time.
 The Christian life being what it is and the godless world being what it is, makes afflictions and persecution certain.
 God says, “I have an appointment for you with affliction.”
 We make appointments regularly.
 This is an appointment that I would prefer not to keep!